 Blockchain or distributed ledger technologies (DLTs) will continue to disrupt and streamline any and all industries they touch.
 I cannot stress enough that what the Internet did for communication in terms of sheer disruption/innovation, cryptos will do for money and blockchain tech will do for trust.

 Every middleman business will become extinct within 10–15 years, as an efficient market has no need for ‘margin slicers/flow inhibitors’.
-These include business brokers, estate agents and even accountants to some extent.
-One thing I’ve been saying for a while is that it won’t be long before someone puts a estate agency completely online on a smart-contract-based blockchain, where users will be able to buy a house for less than $10 in fees and in less than ten minutes.
+These include business brokers, estate agents, and even accountants to some extent.
+One thing I’ve been saying for a while is that it won’t be long before someone puts an estate agency completely online on a smart-contract-based blockchain, where users will be able to buy a house for less than $10 in fees and in less than ten minutes.
 There is absolutely no reason why anyone should wait months to sell their house and be fleeced to the tune of thousands, all the while being delayed by the various middlemen.

-Blockchain tech will make its way into anything you can imagine, from your smart devices at home to air traffic control, automated cars, auditing, remittances, voting systems, land registries, medical records, insurance, trading and financial services.
+Blockchain tech will make its way into anything you can imagine, from your smart devices at home to air traffic control, automated cars, auditing, remittances, voting systems, land registries, medical records, insurance, trading, and financial services.

-Read related post: Bitcoin Mining – What is ?
+Read related post: Bitcoin Mining – What is?
 How does work?

-5- We are nowhere near ‘Peak Bubble’.
+5- We are nowhere near the ‘Peak Bubble’.

-I’ve mentioned several times already that this tiny market is set to explode in terms of market cap, talent attraction, investor attraction and government regulation.
+I’ve mentioned several times already that this tiny market is set to explode in terms of market cap, talent attraction, investor attraction, and government regulation.
 This bubble is most likely to blow the previous tech bubble out of the water in terms of its size and speed.

 A rough rule of thumb, with game-changing innovative tech/industries like this, is that the bubble is likely to grow to at least twice the size in half the time and also crash harder in half the time.
-On that basis, we should be looking at a $20 trillion market cap by the end of 2019, followed by a sharp crash spanning 9–15 months, with a 90 per cent or more decline in prices and quantity of cryptos.
+On that basis, we should be looking at a $20 trillion market cap by the end of 2019, followed by a sharp crash spanning 9–15 months, with a 90 percent or more decline in prices and quantity of cryptos.
 Whether or not it will play out like that, nobody really knows, but this is a fabulous opportunity in the short term to jump into this soon-to-be-rising tide and capitalize on the growth.

 6- It’s potentially the best hedge against sovereign intervention and market pandemics.